Today, on page SEO is no longer just about stuffing keywords and trying to bypass Google’s algorithm.

 It’s researched by MOZ that including your target keyword minimally once in your H2 Sub headers is a relevancy signal.

 For Eg. If I’m targeting How to Do On Page SEO… then I’ll include my keyword in a H2 sub header with ‘How to Do On Page SEO – an Ultimate guide’

 - Include Keyword in Meta Descriptions and Write Persuasively

-You’ll want to include your targeted keyword and write persuasive meta descriptions on important pages such as home pages, the general pages on your website such as about us, services, contact and more.
+You’ll want to include your targeted keyword and write persuasive meta descriptions on important pages such as home pages, the general pages on your website such as about us, services page, contact and more.

 I like to use: “Step by step guide on… + Keyword”.

 For EG: “Here’s a step by step guide on how to do on Page SEO for your website to increase your site’s organic traffic from search engines such as Google.”

 Google doesn’t crawl and understand images, flash and some forms of graphic content.

 Renaming your photos before uploading the can be a good on page SEO strategy.

 If you’re a photographer, naming your galleries, categories of photos are good ideas on introducing text to your design based website.